 His poems are collected in the sequence Plainchant for a Sundering (Belfast, Lapwing Press, 2001); and Breakfast with Sylvia (Co Down, Lapwing Press, 2005).

-He has completed an authorised biography of Francis Stuart, and has written plays for radio including Multiple Indiscretions (RTÉ 1997); and Children of No Importance (RTÉ 2000).
+His plays for radio include Multiple Indiscretions (RTÉ 1997); and Children of No Importance (RTÉ 2000).

 He has published a series of novels for young people including A Horse Called El Dorado (Dublin, O’Brien Press, 2005); and SOS Lusitania (O’Brien Press, 2013), which received a Bisto Honour Award, 2006.

-His awards include six Literary Bursaries from The Arts Council of Ireland/An Chomhairle Ealaíon, and the Patrick Kavanagh Poetry Fellowship, 2006.
+His awards include Literary Bursaries from The Arts Council of Ireland/An Chomhairle Ealaíon, and the Patrick Kavanagh Poetry Fellowship, 2006.
 He was an Honorary Fellow-in-Writing at the University of Iowa from the International Writing Programme with Gary Snyder, Galway Kinell, Marvin Bell and Paul Engle.

 Most recently he has been Professor of Irish Literature, University of Idaho (Moscow), USA 2008-2009.